 During a chiropractic adjustment, the chiropractor applies controlled pressure to the vertebrae of the spine which are failing to move normally.
 The goal of this treatment is to restore normal functioning and range of motion.

 There are dozens of variations on this form of chiropractic adjustment.
 Usually, they involve a short, high-velocity thrust applied to the vertebra.
 These are known as high-velocity low-amplitude or HVLA spinal manipulations.

 Treatments can vary considerably depending on the chiropractor's approach and the specific physical concerns being treated.
 Your positioning while the adjustments are performed, for instance, will depend on your individual situation.
 Some adjustments may feel forceful, while others less so.
 The pressure may be applied by the chiropractor's hands or with a number of small instruments designed for this purpose.

 It is common for the joints to "crack" or "pop" during a chiropractic adjustment.
 This is caused by a harmless release of gas which occurs when joint pressure is alleviated.
 This sensation typically results in minimal, if any, discomfort; some patients find that the release of this built-up pressure provides immediate relief.

 Chiropractic adjustments are performed by a trained specialist with extensive knowledge of the musculoskeletal system, particularly the spine.
 Each movement is chosen specifically to correct structural alignment issues in the spine.
 This highly controlled procedure rarely causes discomfort; each adjustment is adapted to meet the specific needs of the patient.

-Dr. Stutman and his colleagues provide chiropractic adjustments to assist with a wide variety of musculoskeletal concerns for patients in Takoma Park, Langley Park, Laurel, and Baltimore.
-If you are interested in learning more about how chiropractic adjustments work, contact Stutman Chiropractic today.
+Dr. Stutman and his colleagues provide chiropractic adjustments to assist with a wide variety of musculoskeletal concerns for patients in Baltimore MD, Laurel MD, and Takoma Park MD.
+If you are interested in learning more about how chiropractic adjustments work, contact Back and Pain Clinic today.